 \section{Conclusions}

-In this paper, we showed that the stretch factor of the Delaunay triangulation is less than 1.998 by proving the same upper bound on the stretch factor of a chain.
+In this paper, we showed that the stretch factor of the Delaunay triangulation is less than 1.998 by proving the same upper bound on the stretch factor of the chain.

 There are a few places where our approach can be further improved.
-First, the potential function can be improved to yield a better upper bound.
+Firstly, the potential function can be improved to yield a better upper bound.
 For example, if we define the potential function $\Phi_{\mathcal{O}}$ to be the length of the segment of $\overline{uv}$ inside $O_n$, then we can improve the upper bound to 1.98, although the analysis is quite complicated.
-Secondly, the key components of our approach are the proofs of Proposition~\ref{upper} and Proposition~\ref{last}, which rely largely on functional analysis.
-We hope to gain insight of the underlying geometry that will help us simplify the proofs and push the upper bound closer to the tight bound, which we believe is around 1.6. ~\\
+Secondly, the key components of our proof are Proposition~\ref{upper} and Proposition~\ref{last}, whose proofs rely largely on functional analysis.
+We hope to gain insight of the underlying geometry that will help us simplify the proofs and push the upper bound closer to the tight bound. ~\\

 {\bf Acknowledgement:} This work is supported in part by a Lafayette College research grant.
-The author thanks Iyad Kanj and Shiliang Cui for helpful discussions related to the paper.
+The author thanks the anonymous reviewers for their valuable comments to improve the quality of the paper.
+The author is also grateful to Iyad Kanj and Shiliang Cui for helpful discussions related to the paper.